canan777/canan777/README.md

 💯 I write Erasmus project.
 With Erasmus projects, I enable my fellow teachers and students to learn English and carry out a project.
 I develop their creativity.
 With Erasmus project, I have been on a job shadowing visit to Finland.

-👌I have been the founder of more than thirty eTwininng projects working with foreign countries.
+📝I have been the founder of more than thirty eTwininng projects working with foreign countries.
 I have won numerous European quality labels for my school in these international projects.

 👀 I'm a determined, hardworking person who does not leave the table without finishing what I have started.
 I 'm entrepreneurial.
 I'm innovalite and creative.
 I'm a good team leader.

 ♕ Stay tuned to see my projects and learn more about me😉

-➤ How to reach me;
+📫 How to reach me;
 ✉ canan1407@gmail.com